 Targets represent the effect and long-term impact of ITU's work, providing an indication of progress towards achievement of the strategic goals of the Union, and ITU’s commitment to enabling the delivery of the WSIS Action lines and achieving the Sustainable Development Goals.
 ITU will work collaboratively with the full range of other organizations and entities around the world committed to advancing the use of telecommunications/ICTs for a connected world by 2030.

+[Note: the actual Targets will be incorporated as per the outcomes of the discussions of the 4th CWG-SFP meeting]

 Thematic Priorities